-All children enrolled in CCHP should get blood lead poisoning screening at 12 and 24 months or between the ages of 36 and 72 months if they were not tested earlier.
+All children enrolled in CCHP should get blood lead poisoning screening at 12 and 24 months of age or between 36 and 72 months of age if they were not tested earlier.
+Children should also be screened whenever the doctor believes a life change has put the child at risk.